Birdo1221/Users-Todo-WebApp/README.md

 - Introduce collaboration features to enable users to share tasks and collaborate on projects with team members.
 - Add more user control and user profiling such as user pfp's and additional settings.

 ## Conclusion

-The To-Do List Application serves as a tool for users that seek to manage their tasks effectively.
-With a minimalist, user-friendly interface and basic functionality, with an essential part of security, this application aims to help improve task management and productivity with efficiency and  .
+The To-Do List Application serves as a tool for users who seek to manage their tasks effectively.
+With a minimalist, user-friendly interface and basic functionality, with an essential part of security, this application aims to help improve task management and productivity efficiently.